SuperPWA/super-progressive-web-apps/readme.txt

 = 1.8 =
 * Date:
+* New Feature: Application Icon and Splash Screen Icon are added as Apple Touch Icons to wp_head.
+These will be used when your website is added to the Home Screen on iOS.
 * Enhancement: Added support for Add To Home Screen prompt for Chrome 68 and beyond.
 * Enhancement: Better add-on activation and deactivation by hooking onto admin_post action.
 * Bug Fix: Updated plugin action links and admin notices with the correct admin menu link.